- Review the Exam Bulletin

-The hiring interview is specific to the DSA Regional or Headquarters' Office where the vacancy exists.
-When the hiring office is ready to fill a vacancy, "contact letters" may be sent to candidates on the employment list to ask if you are interested in an interview.
+The hiring interview is specific to the position within the DSA Regional or Headquarters Office where the vacancy exists.
+When the hiring office is ready to fill a vacancy, “contact letters” may be sent to candidates on the employment list to ask if you are interested in an interview.
 It is not necessary to wait for a contact letter to apply for a vacancy.
 You may submit your application for any listed vacancy for which you have eligibility status.
 All DSA vacancies are listed on our website under Current Job/Exam Bulletins.

 When you have been hired, you will serve a probationary period of six months to one year.
 You will receive three probationary reports from your immediate supervisor, which will be discussed with you and reviewed by another supervisor.
 When you have successfully completed your probation, you will attain permanent status as a State employee.